 While witness testimony is important in many cases, driving under the influence charges rely on the testimony of a police officer, who is considered an expert witness.
 Most officers have been on the stand dozens, if not hundreds, of times before and they are not shaken or nervous about speaking in court.
 They also tend to have experience spotting, arresting and providing testimony against drunk drivers.
 For these reasons, what they say is generally more believed and accepted by the jury and judge than an average person who is asked to be a witness after they saw a crime occur.

-Having a Vista drunk driving attorney with expertise in these types of charges is critical when you attempt to fight a DUI.
+Having a lawyer with expertise in these types of charges is critical when you attempt to fight a DUI.
 If you have been arrested for driving under the influence in Vista, please call Peter M. Liss at (760) 643-4050.

 Creative Commons image by woodleywonderworks